Building Privacy into KIN, and Personal AI

 Confidential Cloud computation

-Thus we have decided on a hybrid architecture that combines local-first with confidential cloud computing.
+We've implemented a hybrid architecture combining local-first processing with confidential cloud computing.

-We utilize local resources for data and computing when possible, offloading to the confidential cloud (Trusted Execution Environments, or TEEs) when necessary, e.g., for LLM inference or async long-running tasks.
+We prioritize local resources for data and computing, only utilizing confidential cloud (Trusted Execution Environments, or TEEs) when necessary, such as for LLM inference or long-running tasks.

 Data Storage and Privacy